rajni2209/rajni2209/README.md

 - ✅ Completed **LeetCode SQL 50**
 - 📖 Following a structured roadmap for **Spring Boot**, **Java DSA**, and **Backend Mastery**
 - 🏫 Built a complete **Student Management System Project** in Java using file handling and object-oriented concepts
 - 🏅 Earned **NPTEL Certification in Data Structures and Algorithms**

 ---

-### 🎯 What I’m Focusing On

-- Spring Boot mastery 🌿
-- Clean Code & Java 17+ features ☕
-- Full-stack app architecture 🌐
-- Real-world project building 📲
-- Resume-ready portfolios 💼

----